 Low Credit Scores Mean High Mortgage Rates on Conventional Loans

-Maximizing Credit Scores Prior to Starting the Mortgage Process
+Maximizing Credit Scores Before Starting the Mortgage Process

 How Do Lenders Price Mortgage Rates by Credit Score for Bad Credit on FHA Loans

 FHA rates are different than conventional rates.
 This is because it does not have a great impact and fluctuations like conventional rates.
 For example, anyone with a credit score of 680 or higher will normally have the same FHA interest rate.
-Let’s take a case study where we can assume current FHA rates on a 30-year fixed rate mortgage loan is 4.25%:
+Let’s take a case study where we can assume the current FHA rate on a 30-year fixed-rate mortgage loan is 4.25%.
+Whether credit scores are at 640 credit scores or 740 credit scores, the FHA rate of 4.25% will remain the same.
+However, rates on FHA loans may have pricing hits under 640, 620, and 600 credit scores.
+There are mortgage lenders who specialize in home loans with bad credit where borrowers can qualify for FHA loans with credit scores down to 500 FICO.
+Rates will be much higher with under 600 credit scores on any loan program.

 How Mortgage Rates by Credit Score Is Priced For Under 620 Credit Scores

-Qualify For Mortgage With a Lender Licensed In Multiple States With No Overlays
+Qualify For a Mortgage With a Lender Licensed In Multiple States With No Overlays

 Borrowers who need to qualify for a mortgage with a lender with no mortgage overlays on government and conventional loans can contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
 Or email us at email@example.com.
 Gustan Cho Associates has no lender overlays on government and conventional loans.
 The team at Gustan Cho Associates is available 7 days a week, on evenings, weekends, and holidays.